kbnewlon/burger/README.md

 6. Navigate to that URL in your browser

 ## Usage
-1. Click Get Started to begin the program
+1. Type in a burger that you'd like to eat and click submit
 2. Enter new note title on Note Title
 3. Enter new text on Note Text
 4. Save note using button on top right